MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 For more suggestions, see [Principles of the reliability pillar](/azure/architecture/framework/resiliency/principles).

+Azure Advisor provides many recommendations for ExpressRoute circuits as they relate to reliability.
+For example, Azure Advisor can detect:

+* ExpressRoute gateways in which only a single ExpressRoute circuit is deployed, instead of multiple.
+Multiple ExpressRoute circuits are recommended for add resiliency for the peering location.
+* ExpressRoute circuits that aren't being observed by Connection Monitor, as end-to-end monitoring of your ExpressRoute circuit is critical for reliability insights.
+* Network topologies involving multiple peering locations that would benefit from ExpressRoute Global Reach to improve disaster recovery designs for on-premises connectivity to account for unplanned connectivity loss.

+### Azure Policy

+Azure Policy doesn't provide any built-in policies for ExpressRoute, but custom policies can be created to help govern how ExpressRoute circuits should match your desired end state, such as SKU choice, peering type, peering configurations and so on.

 ## Security

 Security is one of the most important aspects of any architecture.
 ExpressRoute provides features to employ both the principle of least privilege and defense-in-defense.
 We recommend you review the [Security design principles](../../security/security-principles.md).